jharvs97/c_hot_reload/README.md

-# Minimaal code hot reloading in C and Win32
+# Minimal code hot reloading in C and Win32